pts/movemetafs/README.txt

 If you move a file within the meta filesystem, the effect becomes immediately visible in the carrier.
-The meta filesystem has other folders besides the `root', for example `tag' can be used for adding (and partially viewing) tags, `untag' for removing tags, and `search' for searching.
+The meta filesystem has other folders besides the `root', for example `tag' can be used for adding (and partially viewing) tags, `untag' for removing tags, `tagged' for displaying and manipulating tags, and `search' for searching.
 All functionality of these special folders can be used from any file manager (recommended: Midnight Commander), the exact way how to do it is documented later.